BrenKenna/TaskTide/tasktide/core/README.md

 ## 1).
 TaskTide Entities
 <p>
-The entities that TaskTide uses are summarized below, models a "<i>Workflow<i>" as a collection of "<i>Steps</i>" where each Step has a collection of work units to perform "<i>WorkItem</i>".
+The entities that TaskTide uses are summarized below, models a "<i>Workflow</i>" as a collection of "<i>Steps</i>" where each Step has a collection of work units to perform "<i>WorkItem</i>".
 Due to the decoupling of work units away from their meta-data (step, workflow), TaskTide supports both arbitrary and structured Tasks.
 Meaning, not all work units to be orchestrated by TaskTide have to be defined under a Workflow-Step model.
 </p>

 <p>